Better knowledge, better outcome

 Average number of dairy cows

-Number of farms with a focus on milk production
+Number of farms with a specific focus on milk production